 Think about your immediate and future financial security, as well as your estate planning and medical costs.
 There are options for funding your services and support.
 Some people plan on obtaining public assistance to cover the cost of long-term care.
 You can also explore private financing such as long-term care insurance or annuities.

 You should also consider your estate planning.
-NJ Elder Law Center attorneys can give you valuable legal input and help you draw up legal documents for your wills, trusts, and designated powers of attorney.
+Elder Law Department at Goldberg Law Group attorneys can give you valuable legal input and help you draw up legal documents for your wills, trusts, and designated powers of attorney.
 Furthermore, our team can guide you and your family through various options that arise as you age.

 Insurance for Long-Term Care